Ada "Bricktop" Smith: Film, music and radio

-Radio broadcasting

 Bricktop broadcast a radio program in Paris from 1938 to 1939, for the French government.

 Activism

 Bricktop was a dedicated life member of the NAACP.
-She traveled to the national office to present the executive director with a $500 check to place her membership.
+She traveled to the national office to present the executive director with a $500 cheque to place her membership.

 Published works

-She wrote her autobiography, Bricktop by Bricktop, with the help of James Haskins, the prolific author who wrote biographies of Thurgood Marshall and Rosa Parks.
+She wrote her autobiography, Bricktop by Bricktop, with the help of James Haskins, a prolific author who wrote biographies of Thurgood Marshall and Rosa Parks.
 It was published in 1983 by Welcome Rain Publishers (ISBN 0-689-11349-8).